 New Hampshire is consistently voted as the best state to live in for good reason!
 New Hampshire has something for everyone.
 From the coastline to the mountains, no matter what activities you enjoy, you’ll find it in New Hampshire.
 It is also ranked among the top five states for education, has an excellent economy, and has a low crime rate.
 Because of these reasons, New Hampshire is a great state for those looking to relocate, and in turn, a great place to invest in rental properties.
-For our recommendations on exactly where to invest in this state, take a look at our New Hampshire rental investment report – read below for guidance on New Hampshire landlord-tenant law.

 When it comes to New Hampshire rental laws, there are a few specifics landlords need to know: